FedEx Express: FedEx era

 In 1994, Federal Express rebranded itself as "FedEx" for marketing purposes, officially adopting a nickname that had been used for years.
 Also that year, FedEx launched fedex.com as the first transportation web site to offer online package tracking, which allowed customers to conduct business via Internet.
 In 1995, the company acquired air routes from Evergreen International to start services to China, and opened an Asia and Pacific hub in Subic Bay International Airport in the Philippines.
 In 1997, FedEx opened its hub at Fort Worth Alliance Airport and, in 1999, opened a European hub at Charles de Gaulle Airport in France.

 In the 1990s, FedEx planned, but later abandoned, a joint service with British Airways to have BA fly a Concorde supersonic jet airliner to Shannon Airport in Ireland with FedEx packages on board, and then FedEx would have flown the packages subsonically to their delivery points in Europe.
 Ron Ponder, a vice president at the time, was in charge of this proposed venture.

 In 1998, FedEx merged with Caliber System and reorganized as a holding company, FDX Corporation.
 In 2000, FDX changed its name to FedEx Corporation and standardized the names of its subsidiaries around the "FedEx" brand.
 The original "Federal Express" cargo airline changed its name to "FedEx Express" to distinguish its express shipping service from others offered by the FedEx parent company.

 In 2001, FedEx Express signed a 7-year sole source contract to transport all Express Mail and Priority Mail for the United States Postal Service.
 Prior to 2001, the Postal Service contracted with multiple airlines on a regional basis for these services.
 This contract allowed FedEx to place drop boxes at every USPS post office.
 In 2007, the contract was extended until September 2013.
-In 2013, FedEx Express won a new 7-year contract for the services ending in 2020, beating out UPS which launched a competitive bid.
+In 2013, FedEx Express won a new 7-year contract for the services ending in 2020, beating out UPS Airlines which launched a competitive bid.
 In 2017, the Postal Service extended the 2013 contract to 2024.
 The USPS continues to be the largest customer of FedEx Express.

 In December 2006, FedEx Express acquired the British courier company ANC Holdings Limited for £120 million.
 The acquisition added 35 sort facilities to the FedEx network and the company introduced Newark, Memphis, and Indianapolis routes directly to UK airports instead of stopping at FedEx's European hub at Charles de Gaulle Airport.
 In September 2007, ANC was rebranded as FedEx UK.
 FedEx Express also acquired Flying-Cargo Hungary Kft to expand service in Eastern Europe.